jpbroman/GarageApp/README.md

 Take a look at GarageExercise.Tests/Resources/garage1.inv to get hang of the load- and save file format.
 A simple guide to each vehicle entry:
-VehicleTpe: make, color, registration number, model, additional propeties comma separeted
+VehicleTpe: make, color, registration number, model, <additional properties comma separated>

 For example:
 Car: Saab, blue, SAB111, Sedan, Manual